Clemeit/DDO-Audit-Discord-Bot/readme.md

 To see a screenshot of the LFM panel, try `!view servername`

 Result: A full screenshot of the in-game LFM panel.
+The response will be deleted automatically after 5 minutes.
+You may append "save" to the end of the message to stop the message from being deleted (e.g. `!view thelanis save`).

 Note: Append "large" to the end of the command (e.g. `!view thelanis large`) to increase the font size in the screenshot.